 256 Satire.
 Selections from Horace and Persius; Juvenal, Petronius.
 Study of the development of this literary form.
 Three hours.
 Gilleland.
 Alternate years.

 271 Silver Latin.
 Extensive reading of post-Augustan authors not included in other advanced courses.
 Three hours.
-R. H. Rodgers.
-Alternate years.
+R. H. Rodgers and Gilleland.
+Alternate years when offered.